 Bar code yesterday

 Various types of bar codes have become label standards for many industries for their reading speed and accuracy.
 Bar codes spread wide a market need arose to expand the volume of data stored within and to decrease the printed size of the code.
-Do you remember products with multiple bar codes, because producers though that one is not enough?
+Do you remember products with multiple bar codes, because producers thought that one is not enough?
 Or those official forms with stacked bar codes on the side?
 All these were desperate measures to pack as much information into as little of paper space.
-This was the moment when in 1994 Denso, a Japanese company, came up with a two dimensional, matrix type kind of code.
+This was the moment when in 1994 Denso, a Japanese company, came up with a two-dimensional, matrix-type kind of code.

 Being a 2D code, the QR code (abbreviation form Quick Response code) holds data in both the horizontal and vertical axes, and it is a big breakthrough since conventional bar code contains information only in one.
 Just imagine how much more data it is possible to store in QR code than in bar code.